HynwLee/How-to-Install-OS-101/How to Install Manjaro Linux KDE and Set it Up.md

 4. Update & upgrade system up-to-date, check pamac settings, and use pamac as much as possible(to make sure the system is up-to-date(Manjaro: rolling release)), if you use pacman and you don’t know well about Manjaro, use -Syu option!
 5. Backup your Manjaro account’s ID, PW, and root PW
 6. (Disable user feedbacks for privacy)
-7. gufw: make sure gufw auto-start on startup
+7. gufw: make sure gufw auto-start on startup[1]
 8. time: Manjaro uses UTC, Windows uses RTC.
 Make Windows use UTC and hit the synchronize button of Windows.
 9. Firefox settings: (refer to privacytools.io, Youtube videos for privacy +) restore your bookmarks
 10. Libreoffice writer: set your preferences(+ disable autocorrect-word completion and delete all the history for potential privacy threat)